Clark's 3-pointer lifts No. 6 Iowa over No. 2 Indiana, 86-85 - WHIZ News

 Clark had scored on the final plays of every quarter.
 She had layups at the end of the first and second quarters, and made two free throws in the final seconds of the third quarter.

 Holmes led Indiana with 21 points.
-Chloe Moore-McNeil and Sydney Parrish had 18.
+Moore-McNeil and Sydney Parrish had 18.
 Grace Berger had 16.

-Iowa opened the game with a 13-2 run, making its first five shots.

 BIG PICTURE